jakkoc/TheCityUnderneath/README.md

 # Development
 ---
-* Characters are turned into sprites using Photoshop and unity Sprite Editor.
+* Characters are turned into sprites using Photoshop and Unity Sprite Editor.
 * Scripts are written using C#.

 # Inspiration